 Can a restaurant be taken off the list?

 Not until the following year – and even then it will only be the results of the voting that determines this, or if we are advised that it will be closed.

 Why do restaurants drop on the list or fall off it?

 If a restaurant falls from the top 50 or the top 100, it does not necessarily represent a decline in the standards of that restaurant.
 It could be an indication of shifting culinary tastes, or it could also represent that a geographical area is becoming more important.

 How did the list start?

 The World’s 50 Best Restaurants list first appeared in Restaurant magazine in 2002, as a feature.
 Soon afterwards, an awards night was established to celebrate the results and so was born one of the most extraordinary gatherings of chefs on the planet.
-The results are now eagerly awaited and are published via our social media channels and on The World’s 50 Best Restaurants website (www.theworlds50best.com) on the awards night, which in 2019 is taking place on June 25.
+The results are now eagerly awaited and are published via our social media channels and on The World’s 50 Best Restaurants website (www.theworlds50best.com) on the awards night, which in 2019 took place on June 25.
 However, The World’s 50 Best Restaurants is now run entirely independently of Restaurant magazine.

 What does ‘best’ actually mean?

 That is up to each voter to decide – as everyone’s tastes are different, so everyone’s idea of what constitutes a great restaurant experience is different.
 Of course the quality of food is going to be central, as is the service – but the style of both, the surroundings, atmosphere and indeed the price level are each more or less important for each different individual.
 We allow those 1,040 experts to make up their own minds, and we simply collate their votes.